 Everyone needs to get equipment for the sport or activity they are participating in.
 Cycling, for example, requires you to have a bicycle.
 Having a bicycle is just the start, however, as you might very well need other things on your cycling journey, short or long.
-If you want to bet on cycling, on the other hand, you need to check this out – a good promotion for betting is the Virgin bet sign up offer!
 Either way, it’s all good fun.

 Here is a beginner’s guide on cycling accessories and what to get, as well as what you might not need.

 Spare Tyres and a Pump

 The number of times someone gets a flat while cycling and doesn’t have a spare, or has a spare but not a pump is mind boggling.
 Spare tyres aren’t expensive and purchasing a pump is usually a one-time thing, unless you get a better one or your pump, for some reason, breaks.
 Pumps are mounted on the carriers which they often come with, on the bicycle frame, often below the seat.
 Your spare tyre can be carried in various places, but a sort of luggage is the best storage space.

 Luggage – Different Types of Storage

 In cycling, luggage can be anything from a small bag which is mounted next to your handlebars or on your frame, or even on the lower parts of your saddle.
 There are types of luggage which go on the back or front of the bicycle, called panniers, which require luggage racks to be mounted.
 They are probably the largest type of storage you can have on your bicycle, but unnecessary unless you are travelling long-distance.